Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - 6082 – T-6: 260 N/mm^2 - 38 kpsi *

-All values above are from the ABS Rule, 2006 Annex, except for the following:
+All values above are from the 2016 ABS Yacht Rule except for the following:

-** As-welded values interpolated (based on the ABS allowable as-welded yield for other alloys).We can see from the above that there is quite a variation in strength between, say 5086 and 5383, regardless of the "temper" of the material, and there is also a considerable variation in the strength of these alloys depending on their "temper".
+** As-welded values for alloy 5059 (interpolated based on as-welded yield for other alloys).We can see from the above that there is quite a variation in the strength of each one of these alloys depending on their "temper".
+There is also a considerable variation in strength between alloys regardless of their "temper".

 This can result in heavier weight than is necessary if 5383 or 5059 plate happens to be available.
 Therefore in a weight-sensitive application, there is plenty of room for optimization of the structure to suit the higher fully annealed yield strength of 5383 or 5059 alloys.